erwald/blog/posts/is-there-a-place-among-the-barbarians-for-me-and-my-puny-muscles.md

 [^1]: This is subtly different from the question of whether "dumb" people can contribute to the effective altruist project, and whether they can do good in general.
 Of course they can, if perhaps not as much (in expectation) as more intelligent people can.
 I say subtly, because being able to contribute probably makes one more likely to feel included, and feeling included probably puts one in a better position to contribute.
 [^2]: I think so because:

-    - effective altruists generally have university, and not rarely doctorate, degrees, and educational achievement is correlated with _g_ (<span class="citation">Roth et al. 2015</span>);
+    - effective altruists generally have university, and not rarely doctorate, degrees, and educational achievement is correlated with _g_ (Roth et al. 2015);
     - effective altruists often work in intellectually challenging professions, like research, science, engineering and finance;
     - the movement has a pretty impressive track record for its age (and, as mentioned later on, I think success in a wide range of domains is correlated with _g_);
     - posts on the EA Forum often discuss pretty complicated subjects; and